boutsitron/petsc-experiments/README.md

 # petsc-experiments
-This is a repo where I experiment with various petsc/slepc features.
+This is a repo where we experiment with various `PETSc`/`SLEPc` features.